RAS-University/robotic-courses/docs/UAV.md

   <div style="flex: 2; min-width: 300px;">
     <p>
       This technological breakthrough sparked a wave of innovation.
 By the 2010s, several commercial brands entered the market, bringing drones to a wider audience.
 Chinese company DJI became a dominant player with the launch of the Phantom series in 2013, combining a compact quadcopter frame with integrated GPS, camera stabilization, and user-friendly controls.
-Other notable companies like Parrot, 3D Robotics, and Yuneec also contributed to the growing drone ecosystem, offering different designs such as hexacopters (six rotors) and octocopters (eight rotors), tailored for heavier payloads and enhanced stability.
+It was the first consumer drone on the market.
+Other notable companies like Parrot, 3D Robotics, and Yuneec also contributed to the growing drone ecosystem, offering different designs such as hexacopters and octocopters, tailored for heavier payloads and enhanced stability.
     </p>
   </div>
 </div>

 These drones overcame early limitations in battery life, GPS accuracy, and control range through continual improvements in battery technology, GNSS systems, and wireless communication protocols.
 The result was a rapid evolution from basic remote-controlled flying toys to highly capable autonomous systems used in filmmaking, surveying, agriculture, and more.

-Today, multirotor drones take the biggest part of the consumer drone market and continue to evolve with the integration of obstacle avoidance, machine learning, and swarm coordination, opening up even more applications.
+Today, multirotor drones take the biggest piece of the drone market and continue to evolve with the integration of obstacle avoidance, collision resilience, machine learning, and swarm coordination, opening up even more applications.

 #### Applications
-Nowadays the drone market covers a wide range of different applications with new spin-offs and start-ups continously pushing the boundaries.
+Nowadays the drone market covers a wide range of different applications with new spin-offs and start-ups continuously pushing the boundaries.

 <ins>Search and rescue:</ins>